 Within the Ilex family there are many species, both deciduous and evergreen.
 For berry production, male and female plants need to be planted; one male plant will pollinate 4 to 6 females.

 Blue or Meserve Holly (Ilex x meserveae) is a medium sized broadleaf evergreen shrub with dark , waxy blue-green foliage and attractive berries on the female plants.
 Varieties include 'Blue Prince' & 'Blue Princess', and 'Blue Maid', 'China Girl' and 'China Boy',and 'Blue Boy' & 'Blue Girl'.

-Inkberry Holly (Ilex glabra) is a broadleaf evergreen shrub with an attractive upright, oval growth habit and dark green lustrous leaves.
-Inkberry is a good alternative to boxwood where a taller and faster growing broadleaf evergreen is needed.
-It is one of the few evergreen shrubs that can thrive on a wet site.
-The Inkberry produces tiny fruit and does not need a pollinator.
+Inkberry Holly (Ilex glabra) is a broadleaf evergreen shrub with an attractive upright, oval growth habit and dark green leaves.
+Inkberry is a good alternative to boxwood where a taller and faster growing broadleaf evergreen is required.
+It is one of the few evergreen shrubs that can thrive on a wet soils.
+The Inkberry produces small fruit and does not need a pollinator.

 Location: Evergreen hollies do best in partial shade and a protected site.
 (China Girl and China Boy are the exception, able to take full sun).
 Do not plant in open areas or a south or west facing location where they may be subject to drying winter winds.
 Winterberry deciduous holly, can be planted in sun or partial shade.
 Best fruit production will be in a sunny site.